CoreyHalicke/stockMarketFacts/README.md

 # StockMarketFacts

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/stockMarketFacts`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 Hello and Welcome to Quick Facts for the Stock Market!

 This gem is meant to give you quick and simple facts about the Stock Market as a whole and also offers you to get some quick facts about any company you would like to search.